Template Basics in Microsoft Word

 automatically on startup by putting the template or a shortcut to the template

-in the Word Startup folder.
+Startup Folder.
 This is not the Startup programs folder in your Start menu,

 but rather one specifically for Word.
 You can find (or change) its name and